Advanced Jenkins Parallel Builds (And Jenkins Distributed Builds)

 All of a sudden you could define a job with a comfortable declarative DSL, break down a single job into multiple stages, and even run each stage on a different agent.

-As a result, the introduction of the Jenkins pipeline ended up being an enabler for parallelizing jobs, and indeed, at some point, the ‘parallel’ directive was introduced to Jenkins pipelines.
+As a result, the introduction of the Jenkins CI/CD pipeline ended up being an enabler for parallelizing jobs, and indeed, at some point, the ‘parallel’ directive was introduced to Jenkins pipelines.

 The ‘parallel’ directive allows running multiple stages in parallel by virtue of wrapping the stages you want to run in parallel with it, as seen in the following example.